When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The cost of most home sleep apnea testing in the U.S. falls between $150 to $500.
 Often, health insurance covers some or all of the cost.
 You may need to pay the insurance deductible if you have not already.

 Type 3 home sleep apnea tests are highly accurate at detecting sleep apnea in people considered likely to have a moderate or severe form.
-The test becomes less accurate for people with certain other health or sleep disorders.
+The test becomes less accurate for people with mild cases of obstructive sleep apnea and may necessitate further testing in a clinical setting.

 Generally, people only take a home sleep apnea test once.
 If that test is not enough to diagnose obstructive sleep apnea, they may be advised to do an in-lab, overnight sleep study.

-Home sleep apnea testing is only used to detect sleep-disordered breathing problems, like obstructive sleep apnea.
-Since existing home tests do not actually measure the brain waves of sleep, they are not capable of diagnosing other sleep disorders.
+Home sleep apnea testing is commonly used to detect sleep-disordered breathing problems, like obstructive sleep apnea.
+Since existing home tests rarely measure brain waves, they are typically not capable of diagnosing other sleep disorders.

 Many health insurance plans cover home sleep apnea tests.
 The amount of coverage depends on the insurance company and the medical provider.
 Medicare Part B, for example, requires people to pay for a portion of study costs as well as the deductible, if applicable.
 To be covered by insurance, a test generally needs to be prescribed by a sleep specialist.
 You may want to confirm that your specific test falls under your insurance coverage before taking it.

 Although a home sleep test is useful for many people who may have obstructive sleep apnea, a home sleep study may also be less accurate at detecting mild sleep apnea symptoms.
 Experts recommend an in-lab sleep study rather than a home study for people who are suspected to have congestive heart failure, severe or chronic pulmonary disease, or neurological or neuromuscular disorders.
-Individuals with other sleep disorders, like narcolepsy, parasomnias, or periodic limb movement disorder, should also consider an in-lab study.
+Individuals who are suspected to have other sleep disorders, like narcolepsy, parasomnias, or periodic limb movement disorder, should also consider an in-lab study.

 For most people, the biggest risk of a home sleep apnea test is the potential for being misdiagnosed as not having obstructive sleep apnea when they actually have it, or as having a milder version than they actually do.
 For this reason, doctors often order an in-lab sleep study when a home sleep study comes back negative.